 The other way your spouse’s debt could affect you is home equity.
 In Ontario, up to $10,000 in home equity is exempt from bankruptcy proceedings.
-But if you have equity in excess of $10,000, none is exempt and the debtor will have to pay the full amount into the estate.
+But if you have equity in excess of $10,000, the debtor will have to pay the full amount into the estate.
 If they don’t have enough money to do so, they may have to liquidate their home.

 If the home is jointly owned, the debtor’s equity is half of the total equity you own as a couple.
 Together, you would have to own over $20,000 in equity.
 Should your equity exceed that limit, you have two options to avoid selling your home: